dariohollbach/swiss-news-change-tracker/README.md

 ## Setup

-The project requires Python 3.8+ and Node.js 14+.
+The project requires Python 3.8+ and Node.js 14+ and SQLite 3+.

 1. Clone the repository: